1. Home

 We shall plot another graph for the series form:

-Surface graph showing overshoot in the series form of PI controller.
+Surface graph showing overshoot in the series form of PID controller.

 Overshoot surface in the series form of PI controller.